Quick Answer

 Owner: client account owner.
 Verify: every document is marked client-facing or internal.

 Step 3.
 Turn contract edge cases into operating notes.
 For SOW, NDA, governing law, and force majeure, write a one-line plain-language note explaining the delivery and communication impact.
 Keep full legal text in signed documents, not portal pages.
 Owner: contract owner.
 Verify: each item is tagged client summary or internal only.
-If local legal detail is needed, Add current requirement after verification.
+If local legal detail is needed, verify the current requirement from the signed contract, policy, client, or source records before using it in the portal.

 Step 4.
 Define data and liability boundaries.
 Decide whether the portal will show only project status or also personal data.
 If personal data is involved, confirm whether a DPA is needed in your document set.
 Treat indemnification similarly: brief portal context only, full terms in the signed agreement.
 Owner: data/process owner.
 Verify: sensitive data location, access roles, and portal exclusions are explicitly listed.
-If local legal detail is needed, Add current requirement after verification.
+If local legal detail is needed, verify the current requirement from the signed agreement, policy, client, or source records before adding it to the portal.

 Step 5.
 Run the share-readiness gate before building.
 Treat sharing as a separate checkpoint.
 Test with a guest account, open each linked view, and confirm clients can access only approved pages and records.
 Owner: portal owner.
 Verify: role-based access is set, each shared page has one owner, and guest testing passes.